tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Describes the link between the Implementation concept in FFDQ and the Mechanism that implements some specification (also defined in Implementation).'
+'Describes the link between the Implementation concept in bdqffdq and the Mechanism that implements some Specification (also defined in Implementation).'

 ********************